TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

-# Windows 10/11 Gaming Optimization Batch Script
+# Windows 10+ Gaming Optimization Script
 ## **This script should be safe to run since it can revert everything it changed, however still <ins>_use it at your own risk_<ins/>**

 Simple Batch that does optimizations like disabling Tasks, Services and much more while Gaming.<br/>
 All changes will only be temporary you also have the option to revert everything.

-While this works on both Windows 10/11 it's mostly tweaked for 10 since that's the version i'm working on.
+While this also works on Windows 11 it's mostly tweaked for 10 since that's the version i'm currently working on (some features might not b available for Windows 11).

 There are currently 2 Versions available:<br/>
 Gaming Optimization.bat - Needs to be personalized by the User since it's meant to have way more features (Game Launcher for example).<br/>